 1. Trainer Power Track plugin: Getting Started

 I specifically draw your attention to the graphic below.
-Specifically the blue lines BOTH need to point to YOUR trainer before it will work.
+Specifically, the blue lines BOTH need to point to YOUR trainer before it will work.
 The “getting started” link explains what you need to do to get to that point.

 I draw your attention to the graphics below.
 Specifically, in order to get the power (from speed) to show, you need to have your trainer already configured with trainer power (previous point 1.)
-AND showing where the purple lightening arrow is.
+AND showing where the purple lightning arrow is.
 The “getting started” link explains what you need to do to get to that point.

 The tricky bit is making sure you have the right category set-up.
 I created one called Turbo (below my Cycling category) and assigned my trainer (a piece of equipment as SportTracks sees it) to that category.